Linuxfabrik/lfops/roles/elasticsearch/README.md

 If you use the [elasticsearch playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/elasticsearch.yml), this is automatically done for you.

+## Optional Requirements

+* Set `vm.swappiness` to 1.
+This can be done using the [linuxfabrik.lfops.kernel_settings](https://github.com/Linuxfabrik/lfops/tree/main/roles/kernel_settings) role.

+If you use the [elasticsearch playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/elasticsearch.yml), this is automatically done for you.

 ## Tags

 | Tag                       | What it does                                   | Reload / Restart               |